seantrott/seantrott.github.io/_posts/2020-11-1-entitlement.md

 ---
 layout: post
-title: Does entitlement shape which "formats" requesters and recipients prefer?
+title: Does entitlement shape which "formats" requesters and recipients prefer? [research review]
 ---